norcams/docs-enduser/docs/enddate.rst

 ------------------

 A project's end date can be extended at any time.
-The maximum allowed end date is two years from today.
-Extending the end date is an administrative task and must be performed by the NREC team.
-To extend the end date for a project, please contact NREC support by sending an email to
+The maximum allowed lifetime for a project is two years from today.
+Extending the lifetime is an administrative task and must be performed by the NREC team.
+To change the end date for a project, please contact NREC support by sending an email to

 * support@nrec.no

-In normal circumstances, end date extension is granted without question.
+In normal circumstances, end date extension is merely a formality and is granted without question.
 Do not hesitate to ask for an extension if needed.